DavidH2001/MUON-Data-Collection/README.md

 ### Configuration
 Before you can run the data collector you will need to set up a number of parameters in the configuration file *config.json* found in the project folder:
-* "location" - string defining your unique location.
+* "user latitude" - float value representing the latitude of the user detectors.
+* "user longitude" - float value representing the longitude of the user detectors.
-* "root_dir" - string defining the directory where your event files will be saved.
+* "event_files root_dir" - string defining an existing directory where your event files will be saved.

 ### Execution